evanx/chronica/README.md

 git submodule init
 git submodule update
 ```
-since we have a submodule dependency on `https://github.com/evanx/redexutil`
+Note we have a submodule dependency on `https://github.com/evanx/redexutil` for generic utils for ES7.

 ### Running